Eryadu/Java_Learning/src/String/string.md

 // when input given to string using scanner or new keywords then objects create in different memory pool,
 // then we use equal() instead of == to compare contents of string.

+//Mutable string

+1. StringBuffer -- it is thread safe. e.g if you are on driver seat only you can control car no one other.
+Sam in java
+---- no other process change the object at the same time. iT lit slow cause one thread at onetime.
+2. StringBuilder -- it is not thread safe.
+BUt its faster cause multiple thread work at same time. like on laptop multiple
+--- application run at same time.